ditojs/dito/docs/controllers.md

 these terms:

 - *collection*: The totality of all members of a given model class.
 In database speech, this is the *table*.
-In JavaScript, it's an array of instances of the model class.
+In JavaScript, it's an *array of instances* of the model class.
 - *member*: A single member of a given model class.
-In database speech, this is a single *row* in the *table*.
-In JavaScript, it's a single instance of the model class.
+In database speech, this is a single *row* in the table.
+In JavaScript, it's a single *instance* of the model class.

-On both levels, Dito.js provides a series of default model actions that are activated by default and mapped to database methods and default routes:
+On both levels, Dito.js provides a series of default model actions that are activated by default and mapped to database methods and default model routes:

 ### Collection Actions

-Collection actions are all mapped to the controller's route path (`this.path`), and distinguished by their verbs.
-Here's the mapping of their verbs to the collection actions and the database methods they execute.
+Collection actions are all mapped to the controller's route path (`this.path`), and distinguished only by their verbs.
+Here's the mapping of their verbs to the collection actions and the database methods they execute:

 | Verb       | Collection Action | Database Method
 | ---------- | ----------------- | ---------------------------------------------